Trails

 Moderate

 A Park City Classic!
 Mid-Mountain Trail is one of the most intimate and spectacular trails, sitting at about 8,000 feet it spans 28 miles.
 There are many options for places to start, one of the most popular being Silver Lake Lodge at Deer Valley.
 There isn’t much parking available at Silver Lake, so we recommend the free Park City bus.
-It’ll shuttle you and your bike right down to the trailhead—look for the Orange #4 bus to Silver Lake.
+It’ll shuttle you and your bike right down to the trailhead—look for the bus to Silver Lake.
 There’s also lift access from the base of Deer Valley, Park City Mountain, and Main Street.
 Plan your descent carefully.
 Crescent Mine Grade (CMG) is a good option because it’s not super tight and crowded.
 Or, for the easiest way down, look for Jenni’s, which will take you down to the base of Park City Mountain Resort.

 Expert